Saturday, 28 September 2024

 Curtin composed another "theme" for Jonny Quest, one that sounds right out of the James Bond movie Dr. No. It can be heard on the H-B Records album Jonny Quest in 20,000 Leagues Under the Sea.
 You can hear it by clicking below.

-I had thought Greg Ehrbar, who knows more about H-B Records than anyone alive, profiled this album, but I guess not.
+I had thought Greg Ehrbar, who knows more about H-B Records than anyone alive, profiled this album, but I can not find it [Late note: See Greg's comment].
 But Greg has done Hanna-Barbera fans a great service and tracked down Jonny himself.
 He interviewed Tim Matheson about playing the boy adventurer and you can listen it here.

 He Was Hadji